netgroup-polito/un-sdo-resourcemanager/README.md

 # un-sdo-resourcemanager

-This is a mock implementation of the ResourceManager for the Universal-Node orchestrator when used with KVM and libvirt
+This is a mock implementation of the ResourceManager for the Universal-Node orchestrator when used with KVM and libvirt.

 #Dependencies